Average Cost of Solar Panels in Illinois Homes: A Complete Guide For Homeowner’s

 Why Roofing Matters in Solar Installation

-Solar panels are designed to last decades, making roof condition a critical factor.
+Solar panels are long-term installations, meaning roof condition plays a critical role in system success.

-Installing solar on an aging roof can lead to:
+Installing solar on a roof that is near the end of its lifespan can lead to:

 The Sunsent Advantage: Solar + Roofing Expertise

-Sunsent Solar & Roofing provides a unique advantage by combining both services under one company.
+Sunsent Solar & Roofing provides a unique advantage by combining roofing and solar installation under one integrated service model.

 Integrated Approach